stefantds/csvdecoder/README.md

 # csvdecoder

-csvdecoder is a Go library for parsing and decoding csv files into Go objects.
-It uses [encoding/csv](https://golang.org/pkg/encoding/csv/) for the parsing and follows a usage pattern inspired by the [database/sql](https://golang.org/pkg/database/sql/) package.
+csvdecoder is a Go library for parsing and deserializing csv files into Go objects.
+It relies on [encoding/csv](https://golang.org/pkg/encoding/csv/) for the actual parsing of the CSV file and follows a similar usage pattern as the [database/sql](https://golang.org/pkg/database/sql/) package for scanning rows.

+csvdecoder allows to iterate through the CSV records (using 'Next') and scan the fields into target variables or fields of variables (using 'Scan').

-The scanning method is *not multi-thread safe*; `Next` and `Scan` are not expected to be called concurrently.
+The scanning method is **not thread safe**; `Next` and `Scan` are not expected to be called concurrently.

 ## Installation

 ```bash